-Every time infants and young children ride in vehicles, they should have the protection provided by
+Every time infants and young children ride in vehicles, they should have the protection provided by appropriate child restraints.
+Neither the vehicle's seat belt system nor its airbag system is designed for them.

 Children who are not restrained properly can strike other people, or can be thrown out of the vehicle.